Is Online Therapy Effective?

 Research on Telehealth Effectiveness

-An extensive 2021 systematic review of meta-analyses confirmed the clinical equivalence of telehealth across multiple psychological conditions, including depression, anxiety, trauma, eating disorders, and substance abuse.
+- An extensive 2021 systematic review of meta-analyses, covering over 900 primary studies involving tens of thousands of patients, found that telehealth is clinically equivalent to in-person therapy across multiple psychological conditions, including depression, anxiety, trauma, eating disorders, and substance use.

 Effectiveness of Telehealth extends to many populations: